graphiti-api/graphiti/guides/concepts/testing.md

 Wait, hear me out!

 [Even if you're not a fan of TDD](http://david.heinemeierhansson.com/2014/tdd-is-dead-long-live-testing.html), Graphiti *integration* tests are simply the easiest, most pleasant way to develop.
-In fact, most Graphiti development can happen without even opening a browser...and as a side effect, you get a reliable test suite.
+In fact, most Graphiti development can happen without even opening a browser.
+And as a side effect, you get a reliable test suite.

 Let's say we want to filter Employees by `title`, which comes from the `positions` table.
 Start with a spec: